You are cordially invited to attend

 Another warning: The world in general, and John Holden in particular, should learn to take fluttery little old ladies a little more seriously.
 It is in their best interests.

-TCM is screening Curse of the Demon aka Night of the Demon on Saturday, October 31st at 10:00 pm.
+TCM is screening Curse of the Demon on Saturday, October 31st at 10:00 pm.
 I can think of no more perfect way to cap off Hallowe'en.